 Venture out of Fairbanks to our cozy lodge for unobstructed views in an ideal spot for viewing the Aurora Borealis.
 Stay warm in the van, or hop out to breathe in the fresh air during a night spent star-gazing and marveling at this natural phenomenon.
 This Aurora Borealis Tour takes you away from city lights.

-The ideal time of the year for an Aurora viewing in Fairbanks is from mid-August until through mid-April.
+The best time to see the Northern Lights in Fairbanks, Alaska is from mid-August through mid-April.